WootingKb/wooting-macros/README.md

 ### Deploying

-Make a production build, run:
+To make a production build, run:

 ```
 yarn tauri build